sarathkumar1304/DS-Intern-Assignment-Sarath_Kumar/README.md

 You've been hired as a data scientist for SmartManufacture Inc., a leading industrial automation company.
 The company has deployed an extensive sensor network throughout one of their client's manufacturing facilities to monitor environmental conditions and energy usage.

 The client is concerned about the increasing energy costs associated with their manufacturing equipment.
 They want to implement a predictive system that can forecast equipment energy consumption based on various environmental factors and sensor readings from different zones of the factory.
-Here's a sample `README.md` for your **Energy Consumption Prediction Project using ZenML**, written in Markdown format:

 ---